Commedia erudita: Antonio Barzizza's La Cauteria

 La Cauteria was written in 1420s Bologna and was inspired by the works of Terence.
-Barzizza decided to write about something that recently happened on his street where an adulterous woman is branded by her husband as punishment.
+Antonio Barzizza decided to write about something that recently happened on his street where an adulterous woman is branded by her husband as punishment.
 Her lover arrives and threatens to brand the husband.
 What happens next is the reason the prose is interesting; the husband and wife are helped by two servants and at this time there is a conversation that contains clever cross-person dialogue – much like the writings of Plautus.

 Eteria

 This play's author is anonymous.
 It has a complicated plot that focuses on two separate, but interrelated love stories; this is a huge step forward for a Latin playwright.
 As in Roman comedy, intrigue is created when a witty servant tricks the elderly authority figures into giving her their money.
 She does it so she can give it to the young men who were denied their ladies.

 The characters are believable.
 The dialogue flows.
 It even has a well-orchestrated disguise scene.
 In addition, never before had there been a published Latin play that explicitly borrowed pieces of Roman theatre.